meetlisa/familyliferocks/_posts/2015-05-01-familyliferocks-on-tumblr.md

 categories: parenting
 ---

-We have a tumblr blog created on which we post all the new items that we publish here on FamilyLifeRocks.
-If you're even on Tumbr, then follow us: [familyliferocks](http://familyliferocks.tumblr.com/ "parenting blog")
+We have created a tumblr blog where we will post all new entries published here on FamilyLifeRocks as well.
+If you happen to be on Tumblr, then you might consider to follow us here: [familyliferocks](http://familyliferocks.tumblr.com/ "parenting blog")
 ![FamilyLifeRocks on tumblr](/_drafts/Bildschirmfoto 2015-04-29 um 21.53.16.png)